resource-disaggregation/snowset/schema.md

 ## Main dataset

-_Note: Some of the columns in the dataset have missing values which are denoted by "\N" in the CSV version of the dataset_
+_Note: Some of the columns in the dataset have missing values which are denoted by "\N" in the CSV version_

 Each row corresponds to one unique query with the columns representing various characteristics pertaining to that query.
 The queryId column contains a unique 64-bit identifier for each query.
 For descriptions of the various columns along with details like units and datatypes, please refer to the following table: